Skip to Content

 Packing Toiletries

 If you travel often, I recommend keeping a packed travel bag of toiletries ready to go.
 Because liquids, gels, aerosols, and creams have to be 3.4 ounces or less to be carried through airport security on a flight, you’ll have to get travel-sized items for most of your toiletries.
-Save these in a toiletry bag and bring them out whenever you are packing for a trip.
+Save these in a toiletry bag and bring them out when packing for a trip.

-Before you go, you’ll want to pull out the bottles and make sure they are filled enough and aren’t expired.
+Before you go, you’ll want to pull out the bottles and ensure they are filled enough and aren’t expired.
 Add any jewelry or makeup that you may want to bring for your trip.

 Documents